mcmeister/amazing-route-tracker-privacy-policy/index.md

 ---
-title: "Amazon Tracker Privacy Policy"
+title: "Amazing Route Tracker Privacy Policy"
 layout: page
 ---

-**Amazon Tracker** is committed to protecting your privacy.
+**Amazing Route Tracker** is committed to protecting your privacy.
 This policy explains what data we access and how it is used.

 ## Location Data

-Amazon Tracker uses your device’s location to:
+Amazing Route Tracker uses your device’s location to:
 - Display your current position on the compass and map
 - Record and save route tracking information